afishman/dalsa-grabber/README.md

 ## Usage ##

-dalsaGrabber is the main console app produced from the makefile that let's you  write videos and monitor.
-Run `dalsaGrabber --help` for options (such as sepcifying framerate / resolution etc...)
+`dalsaGrabber` is the console app produced from the makefile that let's you  write videos and monitor.
+Run `$ ./dalsaGrabber --help` for options (such as sepcifying framerate / resolution etc...)

-Note: It is *strongly* reccomended the GigE-V network config script to improve network performance:
+Note: *strongly* reccomended running the GigE-V network config script to improve network performance:
 * `sudo /PATH_TO_GIGE-V_FRAMEWORK/DALSA/GigeV/bin/gev_nettweak ETHERNET_DEVICE_NAME`

 (Hint: Available network devices can be listed with `ifconfig`)